UAlbertaALTLab/morphodict/docs/developers-guide.md

 coworkers about the ‘altlab’ repo.

-If you do not have access to the full `crkeng.xml`, set `USE_TEST_DB=false` and use the excerpt in this repository at `CreeDictionary/res/test_dictionaries/crkeng.xml`.
+If you do not have access to the full `crkeng.xml`, set `USE_TEST_DB=false` to automatically use the excerpt in this repository at `test_dictionaries/crkeng.xml`.
+That excerpt can be automatically updated from the full database file and `test_db_words.txt` by the `buildtestdbxml` management command.

 As is the custom with Django app, migrations are used to initialize the schema.
 Apply them with